 About Raquy’s Art

 Raquy discovered Islamic style illumination painting while living in Istanbul .
-She immersed herself in the study of techniques to decorate sacred documents in gold.
-This intricate and meticulous process requires a deep understanding of the materials and techniques used by ancient artisans.
-For over 5 years Raquy trained at the Klasik Sanat Art Academy, Caferaga Medresse, the Taner Alakus Atelier and Nazan Berbercioglu’s Harmony Sanat Atelier.
+She immersed herself in the study of techniques to decorate sacred documents in real gold.
+This art formed is knows as the Art of the Palace because of its intricate process requiring a deep understanding of the materials and techniques used by ancient artisans in the Nakashane, the art workshop of the Palace.
+For over 5 years Raquy trained at the Klasik Sanat Art Academy, Caferaga Medresse, the Taner Alakus Atelier and Nazan Berbercioglu’s Harmony Sanat Atelier where she was the only non- Turkish student in the classes.

 Through the guidance of her master teachers, Raquy has been able to bring these ancient techniques to life in her own artwork.